macoj/phd/README.md

 ## Writing Science
 * Schimiel, J. (2011).
 Writing Science: How to Write Papers That Get Cited and Proposals That Get Funded.
 Oxford University Press.
-* Silvia, Paul J. (2007) How to write a lot: A practical guide to productive academic writing.
+* Silvia, P. J. (2007) How to write a lot: A practical guide to productive academic writing.
 American Psychological Association.
+* White, E. B., and Strunk, W. (2014) The elements of style.
+Pearson Education Limited.

 ## Statistics
 * DeGroot, M. H., & Schervish, M. J. (2012).
 Probability and Statistics (4th ed.).
 Addison-Wesley.